Youssef18118/Groceries-app/README.md

 ## Overview

-This is a fully-featured **Grocery Shopping App** built using **Flutter** with **API integration**.
+This is a fully featured Grocery Shopping app built using Flutter with API integration.
 The app provides users with a smooth and intuitive shopping experience, allowing them to create accounts, manage their profiles, browse products, add/remove items to/from the cart and favorites, and dynamically interact with data via real-time API calls.

 ## Features